New guide: AI is in production. Is your governance?

 };

-The BuilderContent component uses the site-settings data model to fetch the most recent published entry of the site-settings model for rendering.
-The inline function takes three parameters, data, loading, and fullContent.
+The BuilderContent component uses the site-settings data model to fetch the most recent published entry of the provided model for rendering.

-• data (required): the resolved data from the Builder content. in this case is the structured data from the most recent entry of the site-settings model.
-If you’re using A/B testing, BuilderContent automatically returns the winning variant without additional configuration.
+• data (required): The resolved data from the site-settings model is the structured data from the most recent entry.
+If A/B testing is active, <BuilderContent> automatically serves the winning variant without additional setup.

-• loading (optional): boolean indicating if the data is still loading.
+• loading (optional): A boolean indicating whether the data is still loading.

 The video below shows using this example data model in the Visual Editor: